 Cloud Dataprep by TRIFACTA® INC. surfaces visual representations of your data for individual columns and the entire dataset.
 These visual profiles enable you to make quick assessments of problems, unusual patterns, and required changes to your data.

 Tip: Visual profiling is especially important in recipe development.
 When you identify something of interest, you can select the visual representation of it, and the platform prompts you with a set of suggested transforms to add to your recipe.
-Examples are provided below.
+Examples are below.